Paris is not only known as the City of Light, but also, of course, the City of Love.

 The fashionable Hôtel Particulier Montmartre is a reference point for chic young Parisians.
 Hidden away behind a gated path in Montmartre, its private location is perfect for an evening just for two.
 The soft pink decor of its restaurant, Le Grand Salon, sets the scene perfectly for a romantic date night.

-The menu is a more modern offering than other Parisian restaurants, combining French gastronomy with Asian flavors inspired by the chef’s own travels.
+The fusion-style menu is a more modern offering than many other romantic restaurants in Paris, combining French gastronomy with Asian flavors inspired by the chef’s own travels.
 Guests can dine in the private garden during summer, and cozy up next to the roaring fire in winter.
 With its low lighting and rich red velvet armchairs, the hotel’s bar, Le Très Particulier, makes a seductive setting for pre-dinner cocktails.

 The cute and cozy Verjus, secreted away just by the Jardin du Palais-Royal, is not only an intimate spot for a romantic dinner.
 It’s also home to some of the city’s most exciting food.